barumau/pandunia/eng/201_xula.md

 ### Answers to the Exercises

-1. da no safi kamar.
+1. da no saf kamar.
 2. un kupa no hali.
 3. du vaf no yam supe.
 4. da no ha vaf i mau. / da ha no vaf i no mau.